Jeep Grand Cherokee

 - Some interior materials feel cheap

-The all-new Jeep Grand Cherokee is designed to compete with the Land Rover Discovery 4 and Volkswagen Touareg, so it's an upmarket yet rugged SUV and it shares its mechanical parts with the Mercedes-Benz M-Class.
-There's only one engine available, a 237bhp 3.0-litre V6 diesel, but it produces respectable emissions of 218g/km.
+The Jeep Grand Cherokee is designed to compete with the Land Rover Discovery and Volkswagen Touareg, so it's an upmarket yet rugged SUV and shares some mechanical parts with the Mercedes M-Class.
+There's only one engine available in the standard version: a 237bhp 3.0-litre V6 diesel, but it produces respectable CO2 emissions of 198g/km.
 While it's expensive, you get a lot of standard equipment, especially in lavish Overland spec.
-As you would expect from the USA's premier 4x4 brand the Grand Cherokee is almost unstoppable when taken off-road.
+And as you'd expect, the Grand Cherokee is almost unstoppable when taken off-road.